Unrud/RadicaleInfCloud/README.md

 # Web interface for Radicale

-Create, edit and delete calendars and addressbooks via a simple web interface.
+Create, edit and delete calendars and address books via a simple web interface.

 The package also includes [InfCloud](https://www.inf-it.com/open-source/clients/infcloud/) which allows you to manage appointments, tasks and contacts in the browser.